Exclusive: Macau billionaire jailed in U.S. subpoenaed in foreign bribery probe

 Las Vegas Sands has said it believes that FCPA investigations by the Justice Department and U.S. Securities and Exchange Commission were prompted by Jacobs’ lawsuit.

-Jacobs contended he was fired after resisting Adel son’s demands that Las Vegas Sands rehire a lawyer, Leone Elves, who was also a Macau legislator and who allegedly told the company Chinese officials had offered to resolve some issues facing it for a $300 million payment.
+Jacobs contended he was fired after resisting Adel son’s demands that Las Vegas Sands rehire a lawyer, Leonel Alves, who was also a Macau legislator and who allegedly told the company Chinese officials had offered to resolve some issues facing it for a $300 million payment.

-Nag allegedly was Elves’ contact with the officials, acting as what a lawyer for Jacobs described in a court hearing in May as a “courier or messenger.”
+Ng allegedly was Alves’ contact with the officials, acting as what a lawyer for Jacobs described in a court hearing in May as a “courier or messenger.”

 No evidence exists the payment was ever made, and the company denies wrongdoing.
-Testifying in May, Adel son said he did not know Nag and had never sent any messages to him or heard of his name until Jacobs’ lawsuit.
+Testifying in May, Adelson said he did not know Ng and had never sent any messages to him or heard of his name until Jacobs’ lawsuit.

 Reporting by Nate Raymond in New York; Additional reporting by Farah Master in Hong Kong; Editing by Tom Brown